todbot/blink1-tool/server/README.md

 - Uses blink1-lib to talk to blink(1)
 - Uses Mongoose : https://github.com/cesanta/mongoose which is included

+Supports several of the URIs of the Blink1Control API server, but implemented as a tiny portable C webserver.

 To build:
 ```
 cd blink1-tool